-Food/agricultural workers, firefighters and law enforcement not counted under 1-A, manufacturing workers, grocery store employees, public transportation workers, U.S. Postal Service workers and essential workers in government are eligible when this phase begins.
+On March 8, 2021, all groups in Phase 1-B became eligible for the vaccine.
+That includes firefighters and law enforcement not counted under 1-A, manufacturing workers, grocery store/food delivery employees, public transportation workers, U.S. Postal Service workers and essential workers in government.

-People 65 or older, people 16-64 with high-risk medical conditions, transportation and logistics workers, waste and wastewater workers, food service workers, shelter and housing workers, finance workers, IT and communications workers, media, public safety and public health workers will be eligible during this phase.
+People 16-64 with high-risk medical conditions, transportation and logistics workers, waste and wastewater workers, food service workers, shelter and housing workers, finance workers, IT and communications workers, legal system workers, media, public safety and public health and human service workers will be eligible during this phase.
 They will also get their vaccines through community pharmacies and medical clinics.

 Click here to see the state's current vaccination plan on the state Department of Health's website.

-For more information on the virus’ symptoms and treatment, visit our frequently asked questions page.
+For more about the virus’ symptoms and treatment, visit our virus tracker page.
 If you would like to share your experience with coronavirus and the changes it has brought to daily life or to submit your own questions about covid-19, please use this form.

-The table below lists overall U.S. covid-19 vaccine distribution and administration.
+The table below lists the numbers of U.S. residents who have been vaccinated and who have received boosters, and compares those numbers by percentages of the population.
 Because totals may differ based upon the time of reporting, the Arkansas data includes information released by the Centers for Disease Control and Prevention (CDC) and the Arkansas Department of Health (ADH).